-There are a lot of recipes you can improvise with, but when it comes to Sicilian Cannoli it has to be authentic.
-That’s why I’ve spent a fair amount of time experimenting and researching and on this journey I’ve realized that in order to share the recipe, it is important to know some background of this recipe first.
+There are a lot of recipes you can improvise with, but when it comes to Sicilian Cannoli, it has to be authentic.
+That’s why I’ve spent a fair amount of time experimenting and researching and on this journey, I’ve realized that to share the recipe, it is important to know some background of this recipe first.

 The history of the well-known Sicilian Cannoli

 The heritage of the famous Sicilian cannoli goes way back and it Moorish Harem, Monasteries, and a special kind of flour.

 Sicilian Cannoli.
 This crisp, tube-shaped cake is filled with ricotta cheese and it’s almost impossible not to love it.
 It is impossible to imagine a trip to Sicily without eating Cannoli; it is like a weekend in Germany with no Bratwurst sausages, cabbage, potatoes, or Beer.
 Not to mention Paris without croissants.

 They are officially called Cannoli Siciliani in Sicily.
 One is sufficient, even though their sizes vary from 3.5 – 7.8 inches (9-20 cm).
 It is also commonly known as cannolo, even though it is singularly cannolo.
 It is a complicated story.
 It starts with one and ends with the entire dish.

 They are available all over the world, but you should still try them right where they were made.
 Similar story to the one of Sorbillo and L’Antica Pizzeria Da Michele.
 It’s about more than self-suggestion.

 If you like this cannoli recipe, you must try these Maritozzi (Italian Sweet Bun)!